kivy/plyer/README.md

 ## Installation

 To use on desktop: `pip install plyer`
-To use in python-for-android/kivy-ios: add `plyer` to your requirements if needed (but it's probably already there).
+To use in python-for-android/kivy-ios: add `plyer` to your requirements if needed.

 ## Support